safahas/wizword_new/README.md

-# Word Guess Contest AI 🎯
+# WizWord 🎯

-An AI-powered word guessing game where players try to guess a hidden word by asking yes/no questions.
-The game uses Google's Gemini Pro AI model to select words and answer questions intelligently.
+WizWord is an AI-powered word guessing game where players try to guess a hidden word by asking yes/no questions.
+The game uses advanced AI models to select words and answer questions intelligently.

 ## Features